 I recommend making a good commercial turtle diet the main staple of the turtle’s diet since they contain all the needed nutrients in the right amount.

 Also, they are fortified with dietary vitamins and nutrients which means you don’t need to supplement the turtle’s diet separately.
-Some of the best commercial turtle food include Fluker ‘s Aquatic Turtle Diet, Mazuri aquatic turtle diet, and Tetra Reptomin Floating Food Sticks.
+Some of the best commercial turtle foods include Fluker‘s Aquatic Turtle Diet, Mazuri Aquatic Turtle Diet, and Tetra Reptomin Floating Food Sticks.

 Supplement the commercial diet (which I recommend should make up about 80% of the diet) with animal protein such as shrimp, earthworms, crayfish, feeder fish, mealworms (Breed your own mealworms), bloodworms, crickets(start a cricket farm), and other insects.